2021 South African municipal elections: 1 November 2021

 12:00 – A voting station in KwaZulu-Natal is set on fire.

 13:00 – A Journalist is arrested and later released following a squabble at a voting station in Soweto.

 14:00 – Protests break out in Soweto as President Cyril Ramaphosa makes his way to Chiawelo to cast his ballot.

-15:00 – The IEC warns and advises individuals on taking pictures inside voting booths, due to time constraints.
+15:00 – The IEC warns and advises individuals on taking pictures inside voting booths, citing time constraints.

 15:30 – Residents dig trenches to bar IEC officials from entering a voting station in the Eastern Cape.

 19:00 – Helen Zille is forcibly removed from a voting station in Bethelsdorp.